Published

 Diamond Data and EMEA phone coverage

 Cognism's data research team manually phone-verifies approximately 10 million mobile numbers globally.
 Each Diamond contact's mobile is dialed by a human verification agent who confirms the number connects to the right person.
-Current claimed accuracy is 87%, with connect rates roughly 3x the industry average.
+Cognism claims 87% accuracy on this subset, with connect rates roughly 3x the industry average.

 The verification cadence is tiered by seniority: Director-level and above contacts in the Diamond set refresh every 30 days, VP-level and above every 60 days.
 For contacts outside the pre-verified set, Diamonds-on-Demand allows users to flag specific records for manual verification, with a 48-hour turnaround.

-For reps spending significant time on manual research before each conversation, these features save real time.
-They are not, however, autonomous outbound systems; reps still execute the outreach manually.
+These features are research and prospecting assistance.
+They are not autonomous outbound systems; reps still execute the outreach manually.

 Where Cognism falls short